 - (d) On-call employee An on-call employee is a part-time employee who is hired on a fill-in basis as work dictates, and except in substitution situations is not regularly scheduled to work.
 The Publisher is not required to hire an on-call employee for any minimum amount of hours.
 The on-call employee may accept or reject work opportunities as they please. - (e) There shall be a review of hours worked by every part-time, on-call and temporary employee every six calendar months.
-A report of such review shall be sent to the Guild upon their request. - 2.3 All of the above classes of employees within the bargaining unit are covered by all provisions of this Agreement except as otherwise expressly provided in this or other sections of the Agreement. - 2.4 This section, and other provisions of the Agreement, shall not apply to part-time or temporary employees, or employees doing other work not done regularly by staff members, nor shall this section and other provisions of the Agreement apply to outside correspondents, or other contractors. - 2.5 For all part-time employees, whether regular, temporary, or on-call, the number of hours worked each week is at the sole discretion of the Publisher. - 2.6 (a) Part-time employees shall be exempt from Sections 6.5 (Call Back) and 14.2 (Leaves of Absence) of this Agreement. - (b) Temporary full-time employees shall be exempt from sections 7.1 (Severance Pay), 8.1 (Vacation), 8.2 (Vacation Credit), 14.2 (Leaves of Absence) and 19 (Sick Leave) of this Agreement.
+A report of such review shall be sent to the Guild upon their request. - 2.3 All of the above classes of employees within the bargaining unit are covered by all provisions of this Agreement except as otherwise expressly provided in this or other sections of the Agreement. - 2.4 This section, and other provisions of the Agreement, shall not apply to part-time or temporary employees, or employees doing other work not done regularly by staff members, nor shall this section and other provisions of the Agreement apply to outside correspondents, or other contractors. - 2.5 For all part-time employees, whether regular, temporary, or on-call, the number of hours worked each week is at the sole discretion of the Publisher. - 2.6 (a) Part-time employees shall be exempt from Sections 6.5 (Call Back) and 14.2 (Leaves of Absence) and 17 (Jury Duty) of this Agreement. - (b) Temporary full-time employees shall be exempt from sections 7.1 (Severance Pay), 8.1 (Vacation), 8.2 (Vacation Credit), 14.2 (Leaves of Absence) and 17 (Jury Duty) of this Agreement.
 Vacation (8.1) and vacation credit (8.2) will be given to temporary full-time employees if they work for more than six consecutive months. - (c) Temporary part-time employees shall be exempt from sections 6.5 (Call Back), 6.7 (Schedules), 7.1 (Severance Pay), 8.1.
-(Vacation), 8.2 (Vacation Credit), 14.2 (Leaves of Absence) and 19 (Sick Leave) of this Agreement. - (d) On-call employees shall be exempt from sections 6.3 (Personal Time Off), 6.5 (Call Back), 6.7 (Schedules), 7.1 (Severance Pay), 14.2 (Leaves of Absence) and 19 (Sick Leave) of this Agreement.
+(Vacation), 8.2 (Vacation Credit), 14.2 (Leaves of Absence) and 17 (Jury Duty) of this Agreement. - (d) On-call employees shall be exempt from sections 6.3 (Personal Time Off), 6.5 (Call Back), 6.7 (Schedules), 7.1 (Severance Pay), 14.2 (Leaves of Absence) and 17 (Jury Duty) of this Agreement. - 2.7 In any given week and based upon the mutual agreement of the Company and the Employee, the Company may assign up to two (2) employees to a split shift work schedule.
+A split shift is defined as a shift in which the shift hours are not worked consecutively.